Loch Lomond Water sports and activities

-As the largest area of fresh water in the UK the possibilities for watersports are myriad and varied.
-The WATERFRONT’S own beach is sandy shallow water.
-Guests can launch their own boats here providing that they only have a shallow draft and that the vehicle towing is four wheel drive.
-For other craft the adjacent boatyard has a concrete slipway and jetties for mooring.
+As the largest area of fresh water in the UK, the possibilities for Loch Lomond water sports are myriad and varied.
+Our own beach is sandy shallow water.
+Guests in our self-catering lodges can launch their own boats here providing that they only have a shallow draft and that the vehicle towing is four-wheel drive.
+For other craft, the adjacent boatyard has a concrete slipway and jetties for mooring.

 In Your Element – 10% off

 The team at In Your Element are dedicated to helping you and your family make the most of your stay in Scotland.
 They have a great variety of outdoor activities on offer in the Loch Lomond and Trossachs National Park.
 Scheduled activities include wonderful guided canoe experiences and thrilling gorge walking and river sledging, along with exhilarating river tubing which is available from 2019!
 Their Treezone aerial adventure course at Loch Lomond Shores is another fabulous experience and suitable for age 7+.
 Group team activities like Highland Games, canyoning, archery, land and water based treasure hunts and more also available for groups.
 Book With In Your Element.